spinnylights/vulkan-notes/vulkan_notes.md

 command buffers to be set up concurrently with rendering operations.

+Command buffers can be used to execute a wide variety of commands.
+They are all specified with functions that follow the naming format `VkCmd*`.
+Some of the most notable are described below in their own subsections.

 A _command pool_, represented by
 [`VkCommandPool`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkCommandPool.html),
 is an opaque object used to allocate memory for command buffers on a device.
-They can be _reset_ using [`vkResetCommandPool()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkResetCommandPool.html), which reinitializes all the command buffers alocated from the pool and return the resources they were using back to the pool.
+They can be _reset_ using [`vkResetCommandPool()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkResetCommandPool.html), which reinitializes all the command buffers allocated from the pool and returns the resources they were using back to the pool.
 A command pool can also be _trimmed_ using [`vkTrimCommandPool()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkTrimCommandPoolKHR.html), which frees up any unused memory from the pool without